 Scorsese has his back.
 On the director commentary for Taxi Driver, which amazing, Scorsese said that Travis made it out.

-What can I learn from Taxi Driver?
+What can I learn from the Taxi Driver ending?

 When you're sitting to make your movie, think about how the ending matters.
 You want people to care about the characters and care about what happens to them.
 Sometimes an ambiguous ending causes audience introspection.